SwissDataScienceCenter/renku/docs/topic-guides/secrets/secrets.rst

   :align: center
   :alt: Add a new secret

-Once you add a secret, you cannot visualize its value again for security reasons.
+Once you add a secret, you cannot see its value again for security reasons.
 You can still change it by clicking on the ``Replace`` button, or remove it by clicking on the ``Delete`` button.
 The name cannot be changed;
-should you need to rename a secret, please delete it and create a new one you the new name.
+should you need to rename a secret, please delete it and create a new one with the new name.

 Use secrets in sessions
 -----------------------

-If you need to include secrets in a session, you need to click on the Start dropdown menu and select ``Start with options``.
+To use secrets in a session, you need to click on the Start dropdown menu and select ``Start with options``.
 Quick-start sessions do not support secrets.

-Once on the "Start Session" page, you can select the secrets you want to include from the ``User Secrets`` section towards the bottom of the page.
+Once on the "Start with options" page, you can select the secrets you want to include from the ``User Secrets`` section towards the bottom of the page.
 Click on the chevron on the right to expand the secrets list and click on every secret you want to include.
 You can customize the path where the secrets will be mounted in the session container by adjusting the ``Mount path`` input.
 The default path is ``/secrets``.
+Mind that this is an absolute path; if you leave the default value, you will not find the folder in your repository and it might not be immediately accessible on the session file browser (E.G. JupyterLab).

 .. image:: ../../_static/images/secrets_selection.png
   :width: 85%